 This may seem like a bizarre one but the logic behind it makes perfect sense at the end of the day; these documents show pet names, which studies reveal are usually the most common choices for online passwords.
 Keep records to important appointments, but you should really be shredding anything else from regular check-up situations.

 Resumes are full of juicy information; most specifically they carry personal contact details about you.
 When you stop and think about exactly what is found on a typical resume, it should be no surprise that they are important to shred.
-Resumes reveal one’s address, phone number, name, email address and employment and education history.
+Resumes reveal one’s address, phone number, name, email address, and employment and education history.
 A thief can quickly learn a lot of information about an individual based on a quick glancing of one’s resume.

 Using the identity of a deceased person is unimaginable, but it does take place here and there.
-In fact, it’s a real outlet that thieves turn to in hopes to fraudulently apply for loans, tax returns, credit card accounts and more.
+In fact, it’s a real outlet that thieves turn to in hopes to fraudulently apply for loans, tax returns, credit card accounts, and more.
 Always shred any obituaries or funeral pamphlets you have printed for the service.
 It is wise to exclude any birth date or maiden name in any public obituaries.

-This is one that may have you wondering why, but in actuality children are prime targets of identity theft and can often be targeted before or more frequently than adults.
-Birth announcements can offer loads of personal information depicting an individual, such as eye color, birth date, weight and more.
+This is one that may have you wondering why, but in actuality, children are prime targets of identity theft and can often be targeted before or more frequently than adults.
+Birth announcements can offer loads of personal information depicting an individual, such as eye color, birth date, weight, and more.

-Prescription labels list names, the strength of drug (providing knowledge of your overall health), and the name of the pharmacist.
+Prescription labels list names, the strength of the drug (providing knowledge of your overall health), and the name of the pharmacist.
 Discovering these labels might give a thief enough details to refill prescriptions, which usually leads to placing drugs in the wrong hands.

 This one is a little more complex as it depends on tax laws and filing processes.
 Receipts can provide thieves with facts surrounding payment; this being credit card numbers, methods and signatures.
-It is common for thieves to use receipts illegally to receive store credit on your behalf.
+It is common for thieves to use receipts illegally to receive a store credit on your behalf.

 Security Shredding in New Jersey is happy to make the process as easy as possible for you.
 Get in touch with our team to learn more.
 Call 973-734-1911.